-Our Klamath Falls operations are situated in South-Central Oregon, where they boast nearly 300 days of sunshine and spectacular views of Klamath Lake.
+Our Klamath Falls operations are situated in South-Central Oregon.
+They receive nearly 300 days annually of sunshine with soils that hint at past volcanic and sedimentary events.

-The region—which borders our Northern California Timberlands—is a favorite of bird-watching enthusiasts.
-In fact, the area is home to the highest concentration of bald eagles in the Pacific Northwest.
+The region is a significant Pacific flyway for over 350 bird species as they migrate North and South.
+In fact, the area plays host to the highest concentration of Bald eagles in the lower 48 states.
 It is also home to many fish and wildlife species that we help protect through voluntary conservation planning.

-Our practices in the region are certified by rigorous Sustainable Forest Initiative® standards.
+In this region, our forest management practices are third-party certified to rigorous Sustainable Forest Initiative® standards.
 We also comply with the state’s tough forest-practice laws and regulations, which are enforced by the Oregon Department of Forestry.
-Our focus areas include fire resilience and long-term forest health, with 634,000 acres currently being managed for large-scale carbon removal projects.
+Our focus areas include fire resilience and long-term forest health, with 573,000 acres currently being managed for large-scale carbon removal projects.

 Nearly all of Green Diamond’s Oregon Timberlands are open to the public.
 Through cooperation with the Oregon Department of Fish and Wildlife, Oregon State Police, Oregon Wildlife Heritage Foundation and the U.S. Fish and Wildlife Service, our travel management area provides access to over 600,000 acres in Oregon’s Klamath, Lake and Jackson counties.